mstocco/mariostoc.co/content/traininglog/20201025-ironman2021-44weeksout.md

 <!---->
 Although I woke breifly at 0515, last night's sleep was the best I've had in a long time.

 Information about the availability of UVic's Centennial Stadium is next to nonexistant so I decided to drive there and check it out.
-After arriving, I found the gate open and a sign stating if you have COVID symtoms, do not enter.
-I paid for parking, set my bag and water bottle near the grandstand and set off to do my warm-up.
+After arriving, I found the gate open and a sign stating _"if you have COVID symptoms, do not enter"_.
+I paid for parking, set my kit near the grandstand and set off to do my warm-up.

 The UVic track surface, being a legacy of the 1996 Commonwealth Games, was awesome underfoot.
 The warmup felt good; the weather was near perfect and I had this entire facility to myself!

 Then the varsity soccer practice on Field #4 ended and the players started to make their way across the track.
-As I was getting a sip of water before the "Time Trial", someone (the soccer coach perhaps) gave me the reason that I was the only person running on the track today.
+As I was getting a sip of water before the _"Time Trial"_, the soccer coach gave me the reason that I was the only person on the track today.
 The stadium has been closed since March.
-The only reason the gate was open was to allow the soccer team use of the closest parking lot for their practice.
+The reason the gate was open was to allow the soccer team use of the closest parking lot for their practice.
 Short story: I had to leave.
 <!---->
+It was a 10 minute drive to _Oak Bay High_ and the track their.

+This was a different experience to my 4600m effort on [September ](ironman2021-weeksout).
+I was focused on pacing as discussed with my coach right from the start.
+Mentally, my task was to stay with posture, breathing and cadence and for the most part, that is where I was.

+Two things stood out:

+* I felt more in control of the effort through 10 laps.
+* I left the track feeling worked but not as shattered as I did in September.

 <!--og:image /assets/og/IMG_2888.jp2-->